 - 1 x 2.5cm (1 inch) ginger – finely minced

 - 5 green chillies – sliced down the middle

 - 3 cloves garlic – minced

 - 1- 1 ½ tbsp rapeseed (canola) or coconut oil

 - 1 tsp cumin seeds

 - 20 curry leaves – fresh or frozen

 - Pour 400ml (1 1/3 cups) water in a saucepan and bring to a boil.
 Stir in the chilli powder, turmeric, coriander powder, black pepper, garlic and ginger paste and the kokum (or tamarind concentrate) and simmer for 15 minutes.
 Add the prawns and cover the pan to simmer for about five minutes.
 Uncover the pan and stir in the minced garlic and black pepper.
 Stir well to combine.

 - Now take a small frying pan and heat the oil over medium-high heat.
 Add the mustard seeds.
-When they begin to crackle, add the cumin seeds and curry leaves.
+When they begin to crackle, add the cumin seeds and curry leaves. and green chillies.
 Allow these ingredients to infuse into the oil for about 30 seconds and then pour it over the cooked prawns.